 #5: Fossil Beach (20 mins)

-The hike to Fossil Beach at York River State Park guides park-goers along the Woodstock Pond Trail and Mattaponi Trail to reach sandy Fossil Beach.
+The 2.3-mile round-trip hike to Fossil Beach at York River State Park guides hikers along the Woodstock Pond Trail and Mattaponi Trail.

 Treasure-hunting fiddler crabs scurry in the tall beach grasses.
 Hunt for sharks’ teeth and fossilized mollusk shells, like the Chesapecten Middlesex.